lrheault/SocialScienceMethodsWeek/README.md

 <p>If you don't have Python installed on your computer and wish to reproduce the workshop examples, you may download a pre-packaged version of the language called Anaconda.
 Anaconda may be easier to use when starting with the language, and will contain the libraries needed for this workshop.</p>

-<p>To install the Anaconda distribution, you may follow this link:<a href="https://www.anaconda.com/download/">https://www.anaconda.com/download/</a> </p>
+<p>To install the Anaconda distribution, you may follow this link: <a href="https://www.anaconda.com/download/">https://www.anaconda.com/download/</a> </p>

 <p>
 Choose Python 3 and use the installer for your operating system.
 </p>

-<p>For Mac and Linux users, Python should be already installed on your operating system by default.</p>
+<p>For Mac and Linux users, Python should already be installed on your operating system by default.</p>

 <h3>Packages needed</h3>